franciscoxavier04/pm-BIM/docs/user-guide/projects/project-settings/project-information/README.md

 ![project-information](openproject_user_guide_project_settings_information.png)

 > [!NOTE]
-> After 16.0 release, project attributes can be edited directly on the project start page.
+> After 16.0 release, project attributes can be edited directly on the project overview page.

 Further, in the top right corner you can [add a subproject](../../#create-a-subproject) and edit the **project identifier**.
 This is the part of the project name shown in the URL, e.g. /demo-project.